 3. Refine with feedback.
 Accept strong matches.
 Reject poor ones.
 The system adjusts its understanding of what “good fit” means for this specific role and your specific team.
 Each decision makes the next batch of results more accurate.

 4. Automate outreach.
 Matched candidates move directly into multi-channel outreach sequences - email, LinkedIn, SMS.
 The messaging references their specific experience and the relevant aspects of the role.
-This isn't generic mail merge.
-It's personalized outreach at scale, which is how Pin users hit that 48% response rate.
+This isn’t generic mail merge.
+It’s personalized outreach at scale, which is why Pin users see 5x better response rates than industry averages.

 5. Schedule and convert.
 Candidates who respond get routed into automated interview scheduling - calendar syncing, time zone handling, confirmations, and rescheduling.
 The recruiter’s job shifts from administrative coordination to relationship building and final decisions.

-Pin users fill positions in approximately two weeks using this workflow - a reduction of nearly 70% compared to traditional methods.
-That speed comes directly from matching accuracy: when the initial candidate list is strong, fewer screening cycles are needed and offers go out faster.
+Pin users fill positions in an average of 14 days using this workflow, an 82% reduction compared to traditional methods.
+Matching accuracy drives that speed: when the initial candidate list is strong, fewer screening cycles are needed and offers go out faster.

-For more on how autonomous AI systems handle this entire pipeline, see our deep dive on AI recruiting agents.
+For more on how autonomous AI systems handle this entire pipeline, see our deep dive on autonomous recruiting systems.

 What’s Next for AI Candidate Matching?